-- Acquisition - Defensible Space - Flood Control (wildfire soil stabilization, debris catchment, etc.) - Generators (fixed in place, clear disaster tie-back, and usage is CDBG-eligible) - Planning (wildfire mitigation plans, hazard mitigation plan updates)
+- Acquisition - Defensible Space - Flood Control (wildfire soil stabilization, debris catchment, etc.) - Generators (permanently mounted, clear disaster tie-back, and usage is CDBGeligible) - Planning (wildfire mitigation plans, hazard mitigation plan updates)

 FEMA HMGP infrastructure projects that are approved by Cal OES are eligible for funding under the DR-Infrastructure Program.
 Eligible projects must tie back to the DR-4344 and DR-4353 disasters.
-Projects that are complete or in progress at the time of application must show compliance with federal regulations and federal labor regulations (i.e. Davis Bacon and Section 3) to be eligible.
+Projects that are complete or in progress at the time of application must show compliance with federal regulations and federal labor regulations (i.e., Davis Bacon and Section 3) to be eligible.

-2.5.2.
+1.7.2.
 Ineligible Uses of Funds

 FEMA HMGP projects that are not related to infrastructure and/or without a tie-back to the 2017 disaster events are ineligible for funding.
-FEMA HMGP costs covered by another funding source and are a Duplication of Benefits as detailed in Section 2.2.4. are ineligible for funding.
+FEMA HMGP costs covered by another funding source and are a Duplication of Benefits are ineligible for funding.
 Ineligible projects include: